Health Fitness In

 • Dystonias.

-What factors can influence Multiple Sclerosis?
+What factors can affect Multiple Sclerosis?

 Nobody knows the cause of Multiple Sclerosis, but everything seems to indicate that its appearance is due to a combination of genes and environmental and lifestyle factors.